Most people are familiar with Teflon coating and have most likely encountered it when using saucepans and kitchen appliances.

 A Teflon coating is easy to clean

-Whatever business you’re in, there’s no doubt that your equipment must be cleaned periodically.
+Whatever business you’re in, there’s no doubt that your equipment must be cleaned periodically (browse through this site to find the best industrial cleaning service).
 Teflon coating makes this a breeze, as it is non-stick.

 As we’ve mentioned, Teflon is quite non-reactive.
 So even if your operation requires you to clean out equipment with harsh chemicals after a production cycle, this shouldn’t affect the coating.